-For a discussion of our critical accounting policies, refer to Note 3 to the consolidated and combined financial statements.
+For a discussion of our critical accounting policies, refer to Note 3 to the consolidated and combined financial statements and our 2017 Annual Report on Form 10-K.

 New Accounting Pronouncements-For a discussion of the impact of new accounting pronouncements on our financial condition or results of operations, refer to Note 3 to the consolidated and combined financial statements.